- Creating an API key

 - Export Data is required for the endpoints that export (download) the account ledger, namely AddExport, RetrieveExport, ExportStatus and RemoveExport.

-- Access WebSockets API is required to retrieve an authentication token for the WebSocket API via the GetWebSocketsToken endpoint.
+- Access WebSockets API is required to retrieve an authentication token for the WebSocket APIs via the GetWebSocketsToken endpoint.

 As an example of using API key permissions correctly, consider an API key that is provided to a third party for trading purposes.
 Such an API key would definitely require Modify Orders and Cancel/Close Orders permissions, would probably require Query Open Orders & Trades permission, but would almost certainly not require Withdraw Funds permission.